💚 Gamma-linolenic acid in Greespi: natural support for women's health.

 • Decrease insulin resistance

-• Support the health of skin, hair, and mucous membranes
+• Support skin, hair, and mucous membrane health

 • Protect cells from premature aging